Dimner99/FNO-Flax/README.md

 ### 4. **Scan-Optimized Parallel** (`fno_parallel_scan.ipynb`)

 - Multi-device data parallelism
-- Uses `jax.lax.scan` for memory-efficient loops
+- Uses `jax.lax.scan` for efficient loops

 Each level builds upon the previous one, demonstrating how to scale FNO training from single-device to highly optimized parallel training.